adamolnar/Final_Project/MANUAL_TESTING.md

 1. Open a web browser.

-2. Navigate to the URL of the landing page, e.g., [byte_by_byte.html](https://final-project-ada-02b27917ae0c.herokuapp.com/blog/byte_by_byte/).
+2. Navigate to the URL of the landing page, e.g., [Byte by Byte](https://final-project-ada-02b27917ae0c.herokuapp.com/blog/byte_by_byte/).

 **Expected Results:**
 - The landing page should load without errors.